NJ sues oil, gas firms, trade group over climate change

 Exxon Mobil spokesperson Casey Norton said such legal proceedings “waste millions of dollars of taxpayer money and do nothing to advance meaningful actions that reduce the risks of climate change.”
 Norton said the company would “continue to invest in efforts to reduce greenhouse gas emissions while meeting society’s growing demand for energy.”

+Chevron called the legal action “a distraction from the serious problem of global climate change, not an attempt to find a real solution.”
+A representative called it an attempt “to punish a select group of energy companies for a problem that is the result of worldwide conduct stretching back to the beginning of the Industrial Revolution.”
+The company called the claims asserted “legally and factually meritless” and vowed “to demonstrate that in court” while continuing to work the public and private sectors “to craft real solutions to global climate change.”

-Representatives of BP and ConocoPhillips declined comment; messages seeking comment were also sent Chevron Corp. and the trade organization.
+Representatives of BP and ConocoPhillips declined comment; a message seeking comment was also sent to the trade organization.